 The Workforce Recruitment Program (WRP) is a recruitment and referral program that connects federal and select private-sector employers nationwide with highly motivated college students with disabilities.
-Learn the basics—timeline, registration, Schedule A letters, benefits of the program, and resume reviews by contacting UT’s WRP Coordinator Heather Hall, Career Coach for Inclusive Initiatives with the Center for Career Development and Academic Exploration.
+Learn the basics—timeline, registration, Schedule A letters, benefits of the program, and resume reviews by contacting UT’s WRP Coordinator Dr. Cheri Green, Career Coach for Experiential Learning with the Center for Career Development and Academic Exploration.

 What is WRP?